-Now that I’ve been on Upwork for months and have plenty of positive reviews, I don’t apply for jobs anymore.
-I have a “top-rated” badge which means that I could up my pricing, and now I get invited to jobs who want to work with me rather than the other way around.
-It’s an ego boost AND a time saver.
-Reviews are everything.
-Get them.
+I have a “Top Rated” badge which tells clients that I’m a good pick for the job.
+Once I got one I started to get invited to jobs who want to work with me rather than the other way around.
+It’s an ego boost and a time saver.

-7. Build Your Own Online Presence
+7. Build Your Online Presence

-So now that you’re a master marketer, you should be able to jump from freelancer to business owner and market your own business, right?
-We filed our business as an LLC with the state of Ohio.
+First, you’ll need to file your business as an LLC with the state you’re located in.
 It costs about $100, but it protects you from being sued to a certain extent, so it’s worth the money.
 It can also make your taxes easier depending on your situation.

-Next, jump to Twitter and Instagram, and start growing your accounts and your followers.
-Write interesting and informative blog posts to draw traffic in, and bam, you are now a business owner.
+Next, jump to Twitter, Facebook, and Instagram, and start growing your accounts and your followers.
+Write interesting and informative blog posts to draw traffic in, and bam, you’re now a business owner.
 Congrats!

 However, I do want to show you that it’s possible and not as daunting as you may think.
 If you dream about leaving your desk job, use these tips to get started learning about social media and land your first marketing clients in your spare time without any risk!

 Ok, the most important part.
 How much money do I make?!?

 Here’s the breakdown.
 I started researching social media management and building my website in August.
 By the beginning of September, I had my first two clients and was making $2400 a month.

 When a month passes and their growth is steady, instead of explosive, they usually take social media into their own hands or abandon their business all together.
 This means that taking on new clients is a never ending process for me and leads to the fluctuation in income mentioned above.

-The cons of owning a digital marketing company include:
+The cons of freelance digital marketing include:

 - I am responsible for providing my own health insurance.